Createdd/Writing/articles/Reflect2017.md

 So I started to contribute regularly to host all the local meetups in Vienna for this year.
 A separate article can be found [here](https://medium.com/@ddcreationstudi/reflecting-on-hosting-meetups-in-2017-5d28d1db074d).

 In short: I was able to create value for many, many people in the programming community in Vienna - success! :)

+## Keep coding for at least 4 times a week

+Building a habit is one of the most important things when to learning a new skill.
+As Zig Zigler put it very eloquently:

+> Repetition is the mother of learning, the father of action, which makes it the architect of accomplishment.”

+For me it meant to just code whenever possible.
+Even just a few lines of code is enough to stay on track.
+Of course this goal was a lot easier to achieve when I started to work as a developer.